simjaemun2/Shopping/README.md

 - Use multiprocess to buy multiple item at the same time
 - Get automatically url of item when item is opened.
 Current program needs to get a list of url that opened in the past.
 - Docker container to get web driver and set config file automatically.
+- Automatically terminate program when item is closed.